GRAVITATION

 Photon orbits

-A constant radial coordinate \(r\) is given by annulling the potential of the first parametric equation and its derivative with respect to \(r\), which leads after calculation to \(\bar{r}\) being a root of the polynomial
+A constant radial coordinate \(r\) is given by cancelling out the potential of the first parametric equation and its derivative with respect to \(r\), which leads after calculation to \(\bar{r}\) being a root of the polynomial

 \(q(\bar{r})=\bar{r}^5-3\bar{r}^4+2\bar{a}^2\bar{r}^3\sin^2i-2\bar{a}^2\bar{r}^2+\bar{a}^4\bar{r}\sin^2i+\bar{a}^4\sin^2i\)

-\(i\) being the constant angle of inclination of the angular momentum \(\overrightarrow{l}\) with respect to the spin axis of the black hole.
+\(i\) being the constant angle of inclination of the angular momentum \(\overrightarrow{l}\) with respect to the spinning axis of the black hole.

 If \(i\in[0,\pi/2[\) the orbit is prograde (same direction of spin as the black hole), and if \(i\in ]\pi/2,\pi]\) the orbit is retrograde (opposite direction of spin to the black hole).